 This life of travel has fostered in me a fascination with the world at large and a love of learning about new lands, their peoples and cultures.
 Whilst it was my love of art and history that caused me to fall in love with Italy, it was Egypt above all that impacted on me and my life.
 During my time in Cairo, Egyptology became my focus, developing a fascination for the subject which has never left me.

-My home is now in the West Country; and much of my professional life has been here, where I have worked in the worlds of teaching, training and coaching, and now as a speaker delivering talks on Egyptology.
+My home is now in the West Country; and much of my professional life has been here, where I have worked teaching, training and coaching, and now as a speaker delivering talks on Italy and Egyptology.

 My presentations have been written from my travels in Italy, and my own experience of living in Egypt and the realization of how vast and unique is the history of this ancient land.
 I was overawed to discover that the empire of ancient Egypt lasted an incredible 3000 years.
 My talks are an attempt to help the listener make sense of this complex and enduring history – and to enjoy the process.

 I deliver my presentations to a wide range of societies, clubs and groups across a wide area; and as a speaker on Cruise Liners – see Cruises.

 University of Bristol: Egypt Society of Bristol